 White Wine, Blowing Through My Mind

-White wine tends to have a higher sugar and calorie content than comparable reds.
+White wine tends to have a higher sugar and calorie content than comparable reds (see: how much sugar in wine).
+You should also look into the average alcohol content of wine.
 However, wine naturally is still better than comparable soft drinks and cocktails, so it’s not necessarily the area where you need to skimp.
 If you are concerned, you can always switch to a low-calorie drink or try a red wine instead.
 Or you can look into the calories in rose wine.

 We also recommend checking out some of the best wine aerators or best wine decanters.
 These tools add just the right amount of air into the wine, drawing out more complex flavors and ensuring you get the most out of your drink.